Map the operating path

 My methodology is the Subtractive Triad: remove duplication, excess, and disconnection before adding automation.
 Cleaner systems reduce handoff risk.
 Better constraints make automation more reliable.

 The goal is not more automation.
-The goal is one operating path your team can trust.
+The goal is one operating path that lets the operator stop watching the dashboard until judgment is actually required.

 Clients do not hire me to become another internal admin.
 They bring the workflow, the operating constraints, and the approval owner.
 I bring the diagnosis, the control layer, and the artifacts your team needs to run and inherit the system.